Tutorial

 docker compose logs --tail 100

 These commands finish quickly.
 The result is easier to scan later if it stays as one normal chat result.
+If the command should end in a few seconds, default to normal mode.

 Step 3: Decide from the composer or from the catalog